IntinteDAO/libre-duckmarines/README.md

 Duck Marines will feature entirely new assets (sprites, music etc.) and gameplay changes that we find appropriate, while still staying true to the original.

+## How to start a project?

+Source:

+* Clone the repository
+* Optional: Compress the game with ZIP and rename the extension to love.
+* If you have made the optional point, launch the game with the command "love <game.love">
+* If not, go to the game directory and run <love $PWD>

+Release:

+* Download the game
+* Run from the graphical file manager
+* If you don't have one, run with "love <libreduckmarines.love">

+Original project website:
 [http://tangramgames.dk/games/duckmarines/](http://tangramgames.dk/games/duckmarines/)

 ![Screenshot](http://tangramgames.dk/games/duckmarines/images/teaser.png "Duck Marines screenshot")